Steve Yzerman, The Captain

 Steve Yzerman (Photo by Bruce Bennett Studios/Getty Images)

 Yzerman played many sports as a child, but at 10 years old and after moving to Nepean, Ontario, a suburb of Ottawa, he would begin to focus most of his time on hockey.
 His team would win a peewee title at age 12.
 By age 14, Yzerman began playing for the Nepean Raiders, a Junior A Tier 2 team in the Central Junior Hockey League (CJHL), which had players anywhere up to 20 years old.
-He would go on to win two trophies that year as the league’s Rookie of the Year and Outstanding Midget in the League, and would also be named a first team All-Star center.
+He went on to win two trophies that year as the league’s Rookie of the Year and Outstanding Midget in the League, and was also named a first-team All-Star center.

 The Hockey Writers Substack banner Detroit Red Wings

 In 1981, at the age of 16, Yzerman was drafted by the Peterborough Petes of the Ontario Hockey League (OHL).
-He would go on to score 155 points in 114 games over two seasons with Peterborough.
-While his numbers were hardly “earth shattering” for a prospect at the time, he had demonstrated the two-way play that would become a staple of his game later in his NHL career.
+He went on to score 155 points in 114 games over two seasons with Peterborough.
+While his numbers were hardly “earth-shattering” for a prospect at the time, he had demonstrated the two-way play that would become a staple of his game later in his NHL career.

 Yzerman Enters the NHL